skanipakala/Smart-Security-System-with-Flask-Server-Streaming-Filehost/README.md

-# Smart-Security-System-with-Server-Streaming-Filehost
+# Smart-Security-System-with-Flask-Server-Streaming-Filehost
-Primarily using openCV and Flask module to create a LAN server that will stream multiple USB camera live feeds, while allowing user to download motion triggered footage directly from any device on the network
+* Primarily using openCV and Flask module to create a LAN server that will stream multiple USB camera live feeds, while allowing user to download motion triggered footage directly from any device on the network.
+* Using JQuery JS in the backend to allow download links to .mp4 files

 ## READ THIS FIRST:
 * USB camera 1 will be used for outdoor monitoring.
 It will record 10 second clips when motion detected.